SNL Season 46 Skillfully Utilizes LGBT+ Comedy

 Kate McKinnon also started the episode off by playing herself in a skit called, “What Still Works?” in which Jack Dorsey (president of Twitter) played by Mikey Day, asked her if his chin beard is working and she retorts that, “It’s working in terms of keeping me a lesbian.”
 However, John Krasinski, from the The Office, hosted that episode, and in a moment that felt a bit like queerbaiting, he kissed in Pete Davidson (who was pretending to be Pam from The Office).
 Still, I believe the SNL is skillful at utilzing LGBT+ humour and I’d recommend giving the ongoing Season 46 a watch.

-Also, in honor of the Superbowl this past weekend, out the skit “Totino’s with Kristen Stewart” from the bisexual actress’s time hosting the show.
+Also, in honor of the Superbowl this past weekend, check out the skit “Totino’s with Kristen Stewart” from the bisexual actress’s time hosting the show.
 If you’re anything like me, it will make your appreciation of Game Day much better.